Research Safety Laboratory Inspections

 - Situation 1: A safety deficiency is identified that creates an imminent risk of serious injury, property damage or other adverse consequences.
 Actions: EH&S will define an appropriate corrective action plan and the situation will be immediately reported to the PI.
 This type of deficiency must be resolved within 24–48 hours depending on the severity/nature of the incident.
 If possible, the issue should be resolved at the time of the inspection and the PI or Lab Safety Contact must notify Facilities immediately if the corrective action requires their involvement.
 If the deficiency is not resolved at the time of the inspection, the auditor will also notify the Department Chair, EH&S Director and Research Safety Manager.
 In these special circumstances, the Biological Safety Officer, Chemical Hygiene Officer and Radiation Safety Officer (depending on the hazardous situation identified) in consultation with the Director of EH&S and the Research Safety Manager has the authority to shut down laboratory operations or evacuate the lab until the serious safety concern has been addressed.
 If a serious deficiency is not resolved within 24–48 hours, the Department Chair must notify the Dean.

-- Situation 2: The corrective action plan for all identified deficiencies has not been submitted within the required two-week timeframe.
-Actions: The EH&S auditor will send a reminder notice shortly after the corrective action due date to notify the lab that they have overdue corrective actions and to request that the lab submit their corrective action plan.
-Most lab inspections for a specific building are conducted within a specific month, and most departments have labs primarily in one building.
-Approximately two weeks after the last PI’s lab inspection is completed in the main departmental building, EH&S will send an email notification to the Department Chair that includes a web-based lab safety inspection summary report.
-This report will include a table with the name of each PI in their department, lab inspection date, a link to the inspection report, inspection status, and compliance score.
+- Situation 2: The corrective action plan for all identified deficiencies has not been submitted within the required two-week time frame.
+Actions: EH&S will send a reminder notice shortly after the corrective action due date to notify the lab that they have overdue corrective actions and to request that the lab submit their corrective action plan.
+Most lab safety inspections for a specific department are conducted within the same month.
+When the majority of labs in a department have been inspected, EH&S will send an email notification to the Department Chair that includes a web-based lab safety inspection summary report.
+This report will include a table with the name of each PI in their department, lab inspection date, inspection status, compliance score and a link to the PI's inspection report.
 Any lab with an overdue corrective action plan will be highlighted for the Chair.
-The Chair will be responsible for ensuring all PIs in their department submit their corrective action plan or the Chair can take actions deemed appropriate to address the issue (e.g. notify the Dean).
+The Chair will be responsible for ensuring all PIs in their department submit their corrective action plan or the Chair can take actions deemed appropriate to ensure these safety or compliance issues are resolved in a timely manner (e.g. notify the Dean).
 The Chair will continue to have access to this summary report that is automatically updated as the status changes, so the Chair can monitor the compliance status of each investigator and easily identify any PI that still has not submitted their corrective action plan.

 Roles and Responsibilities